brainy749/CreditRiskPaper/README.md

 **Codes for replication and implementation of techniques in our credit risk article**.

-In this repo, we provide codes used in the paper [http://www.mdpi.com/2227-9091/6/2/38]("Credit Risk Analysis Using Machine and Deep Learning Models").
+In this repo, we provide codes used in the ["Credit Risk Analysis Using Machine and Deep Learning Models"](http://www.mdpi.com/2227-9091/6/2/38).
 Given that we can not provide access to the dataset, we have generated data with 10 observations keeping the same structure as original data.
 We made use of [H2o](https://www.h2o.ai), which is an open-source machine learning platform for enterprises.

 * `CreditRisk_Main.Rmd` contains all you need to replicate or adapted the code for your usecase :)